-E. Make sure the spacing between the top of the door and the lintel matches the shop drawings.

-6. Fasten the operating channels
+- E. Make sure the spacing between the top of the door and the lintel matches the shop drawings. - 4 Fasten the operating channels

-A. Use the hardware in the shipment to permanently mount the operating channels onto the doorjambs according to the shop drawings.

-B. These illustrations show the standard methods for fastening the operating channels to wooden, steel, and concrete doorjambs.
-Refer to the shop drawings to know which applies to your installation
+- A. Ensure that the operating channels are evenly spaced and vertically plumb from top to bottom. - B. Use the hardware in the shipment to permanently mount the operating channels onto the doorjambs according to the shop drawings.
+Make sure the channels remain plumb as you fasten each set of fingers to the doorjamb. - C. These illustrations show the standard methods for fastening the operating channels to wooden, steel, and concrete doorjambs.
+Refer to the shop drawings to know which applies to your installation.